-However, the position with respect to what will happen to Supplementary Protection Certificates (SPCs) as of ‘exit day’ (whenever that may be) is known in part, even if the finer details and administrative procedures are not.
+The position with respect to what will happen to Supplementary Protection Certificates (SPCs) at the end of the transition period is known in part, even if the finer details and administrative procedures are not.

-The UK Government has approved draft regulations, The Patents (Amendment) (EU Exit) Regulations 2019, which set out what will happen to SPCs on ‘exit day’.
+The UK Government has approved draft regulations, The Patents (Amendment) (EU Exit) Regulations 2019, which set out what will happen to SPCs at the end of the transition period.
 A link to the text can be found here.

-A UK SPC is a UK national right governed entirely by EU law.
+A UK SPC is a UK national right currently governed entirely by EU law.
 An SPC provides an additional period of protection for patented pharmaceutical products and agrochemicals after patent expiry.
-In the event of ‘no-deal Brexit’, a UK SPC will remain a valid UK IP right.
+Following the end of the transition period, a UK SPC will remain a valid UK IP right.
 All existing SPC provisions will be retained in UK law and all existing rights and licences in force in the UK will remain.
 Pending UK SPC applications will also continue to be assessed on current criteria and it will be possible to continue to file new applications.
 The duration of an SPC in the UK will also be calculated based on the first authorisation to place the product on the market in the territory of the UK or the EEA.
-The same term of protection will be applicable before and after ‘exit day’.
+The same term of protection will thus remain applicable.

 Please contact your usual J A Kemp adviser if you have any general queries or would like to assess specific implications for your business.